Gutter-Guys/Gutter_Rat/GR9/README.md

 Then, add the two heat sets to each Gantry Bracket.
 Again, fairly straight forward.

 Now the complicated part.
-Alight the Gantry Mounts in front of you so they sit as they would in printer.
+Align the Gantry Mounts in front of you so they sit as they would in printer.
 You will notice that one side of the Mounts has a slot and the other side is inclosed.
 They are set up as follows: (refer to pictures to confirm)

-### Slotted side
+### Left - Slotted side
 From the top you will need:
-- Printed spacer
+- 2mm Printed Spacer
 - Stock pulley
-- 1mm washer
+- 13mm Printed Spacer

-### Enclosed side
+### Left - Enclosed side
 From the top you will need:
-- 1mm washer
+- 15mm Printed Spacer
 - Stock pulley
+- 1mm washer/shim

+### Right - Slotted side
+From the top you will need:
+- 15mm Printed Spacer
+- Stock pulley
+- 1mm washer/shim

+### Left - Enclosed side
+From the top you will need:
+- 2mm Printed Spacer
+- Stock pulley
-- Printed spacer
+- 13mm Printed Spacer

 Then, simply reuse the long screw from the E6 to fix it together, with a washer on the bottom below the nut.
 It may seem a little loose in the idler, so tighten until it no longer wobbles, then apply loctite (or clear nail polish) to the remaining thread to hold the nut in place.

 ### After market pulleys
-Depending on your choice of pulleys, you may need to adjust the spacer configuration.
-As there are so many options out there, please take the time to compare them to the stock ones first so you know what you need to use.
-The main issue is the diamter of the inner pulley, as narrower pulleys will change the belt path angle slightly and may cause issues.
-The inner screw diameter can accomodate up to M5 screws in the mounts by simply clearing it out with a drill bit.
+The current configuration has been tested successfully with standard 20t ilders.
+You will need a 5mm bore, 13mm width idler.
+Anything more than 13mm width will require you to adjust the spacer configuration.

+### Left - Slotted side
+From the top you will need:
+- 3mm Printed Spacer
+- Pulley
+- 14mm Printed Spacer

+### Left - Enclosed side
+From the top you will need:
+- 16mm Printed Spacer
+- Pulley
+- 1mm washer/shim

+### Right - Slotted side
+From the top you will need:
+From the top you will need:
+- 16mm Printed Spacer
+- Pulley
+- 1mm washer/shim

+### Right - Enclosed side
+- 3mm Printed Spacer
+- Pulley
+- 14mm Printed Spacer

 ## Motor Mounts
 There are two options